MicrosoftDocs/sql-docs/docs/relational-databases/tables/manage-retention-of-historical-data-in-system-versioned-temporal-tables.md

 - Delete historical data in every temporal table starting from the oldest to the most recent rows in several iterations in small chunks and avoid deleting all rows in a single transaction as shown on picture above.
 - Implement every iteration as an invocation of generic stored procedure that removes a portion of data from the history table (see code example below for this procedure).
 - Calculate how many rows you need to delete for an individual temporal table every time you invoke the process.
-Based on that and number of number of iterations you want to havedetermine dynamically split points for every procedure invocation.
+Based on that and number of number of iterations you want to have, determine dynamic split points for every procedure invocation.
 - Plan to have a period of delay between iterations for a single table to reduce impact on applications that access the temporal table.

 A stored procedure that deletes the data for a single temporal table might look like in the following code snippet (review this code carefully and adjust it before apply in your environment):